tmiki/server-config/README.md

 # Requirement
 ## for the Host Environment
-Oracle Virtual Box 5 (or over)
+Oracle Virtual Box 5.2.12 (or higher)
-Vagrant 1.8.3 (Newer version may cause some issues)
+Vagrant 2.1.1 (Older thant 1.9.2 may cause some issues)

 ## for the Guest Environment
 CentOS 7
-Ansible 2 (or over)
+Ansible 2 (or higher)

 # How to configure each servers
 ## local development environment
+$ ansible-playbook -v -i hosts/local sys_local_amazonlinux.yml
-$ ansible-playbook -vvv -i hosts/localdev sys_localdev.yml
+$ ansible-playbook -v -i hosts/local sys_local_centos7.yml

 # LICENSE